defuse/bqp/blog-source/content/quantum-immortality-to-quantum-hell.md

 It's fun to twist thought experiments around and see what kinds of strange conclusions you can get out of them.
 Let's do that with quantum immortality.
-I'm hopefully going to show you why you should be *absolutely terrified* of the many-worlds interpretation of quantum mechanics.
+I'm hopefully going to convince you to be *absolutely terrified* of the many-worlds interpretation of quantum mechanics.

 Surely you've heard of the quantum suicide thought experiment.
 It's the one where you prove to yoyurself that the multiverse exists by stepping in front of